btaba/blog/_posts/2017-12-27-yarlp-bench.md

 4. and yes, **random seeds**!

 Here are my results on Mujoco1M after painstakingly hashing out minor differences in OpenAI's implementation of TRPO compared to mine (which are now virtually identical 😂).
-I averaged over 5 random seeds using [this script](baselinesscript) in `baselines`, and using the `run_benchmark` cli script in `yarlp`, which run all environments in parallel.
+I averaged over 5 random seeds using [this script][baselinesscript] in `baselines`, and using the `run_benchmark` cli script in `yarlp`, which run all environments in parallel.
 The results match, but clearly even 5 random seeds is not enough.

 |   |   |   |   |
 |---|---|---|---|